OskarBrzeski/bad-apple-pdf/README.md

 # Bad Apple to PDF Converter
-A simple script to which creates a PDF documents where each page is a frame from Bad Apple.
+A simple script which creates a PDF documents where each page is a frame from Bad Apple.

 ## Installation
 Download this repo and enter the directory like so: